I moved to Philadelphia to write.

 Education

-Salt Institute For Documentary Studies 2025
+Salt Institute For Documentary Studies, Audio and Podcasting Track

 I received my MFA in creative writing from Temple University and my B.A. in English literature with a minor in print media studies from Millersville University.